-The spring, winter, and summer fishing seasons offer excellent sport for anglers on lakes and rivers throughout the Adirondacks.
+All four seasons provide excellent fishing for anglers on lakes and rivers throughout the Adirondacks.
 Head into the backcountry and fish for trout or go boating on any number of deep lakes for smallmouth and largemouth bass, walleye, and perch.
 Landlocked salmon can be found in Blue Mountain Lake, Raquette Lake, and Long Lake.
 Spring boasts full lakes, rushing rivers, and hungry fish, while summer warms the surface and gets the fish lively.
 "Hard water" fishing season - roughly from December through March each year - also offers excellent opportunities.
 And if you like a little competition, then bring your tip-ups and take part in one of the many ice fishing derbies that dot our lakes in the winter months.

 Acres and acres to explore

 The Moose River Plains Wild Forest is home to numerous ponds, rivers, and lakes spread acres 50,000 acres of backcountry forests.
 Miles of marked hiking trails, mountain biking trails, and horseback riding areas make this remote destination perfect for a fishing trip to the heart of the Adirondacks.
 Hundreds of lakes and thousands of miles of rivers and streams flow through the center of the Adirondacks, making it a prime location for all types of fishing.

 Fish in quiet solitude along shaded inlets, deep pools, and wide stretches of riffles.
 From the deep, clear waters of Blue Mountain Lake to the rushing rapids and swirling pools of the Hudson River, your next fishing trip in the Adirondacks is sure to thrill everyone from novice to old-timer.
 Experience a true wilderness fishing trip and go camping after a day on the water.